AGProjects/python-sipsimple/sipsimple/payloads/README.txt

 rpid.py (RFC4480)

-This module provides an extension to PIDF (module sipsimple.payloads.presdm) to support rich presence.
+This module provides an extension to PIDF to support rich presence.

-policy.py (RFC4745)

-Generic data types to be used in policy applications.

 presdm.py (RFC4479)

-This module provides an extension to the PIDF (module sipsimple.payloads.pidf) to support the data module defined in RFC4479.
+This module provides an extension to the PIDF to support the data module defined in RFC4479.

-xcapdiff.py

-Parses NOTIFY body for xcap-diff event.
-Used to detect changes in XCAP documents changed by other device configured for the same presentity.

-iscomposing.py (RFC3994)

-This module parses and generates isComposing messages according to RFC3994.
-It's used mainly in chat environments to indicate the other party that the user is actually typing a message.

-dialogrules.py

-This module parses and generates dialog-rules documents to have authorization policy on dialog-info event.
-There is not yet an RFC on this so the module is implemented following the same ideas as pre-rules (RFC5025).

 cipid.py